Almost half of Americans have a tattoo, according to a 2017 study by the Pew Research Center.

 Fortunately, these high profile cases that are proven to be the result of body art procedures are extremely rare.

-The chance of catching a Bloodborne Pathogen related virus via tattooing is extremely low if the required training Bloodborne Pathogen Tattoo training is taken by the artist, and work practice controls, and engineering controls and procedures are followed.
+The chance of catching a Bloodborne Pathogen related virus via tattooing is extremely low if the required Bloodborne Pathogens certification for Tattoo artists is completed by the artist, and work practice controls, and engineering controls and procedures are followed.

 But what about the Tattoo Ink…